 Credit bearing internship opportunities are available during Fall, Spring, and Summer sessions.
 Semester students must take academic courses, including Italian language, in tandem with their internship.

 Internships are available in Hospitality/Tourism, Event Planning, Communications, Management, Marketing, Architecture, Naval Engineering, and Production.
 Pass/fail credit is earned with the completion of the internship requirements and factor into the total number of credits a student is allowed to take during their academic term.
 For full details about Semester and Summer Internships in Sorrento, Italy, as well as examples of past placements, please click here!

 Students can choose to live with an Italian host family or in a shared student apartment.
-Homestay accommodation includes a choice of 2 meals plans – daily breakfast and dinner, or daily breakfast and 3 dinners per week.
+Homestay accommodation includes daily breakfast and dinner.
 Meals are not included with the apartment option.
 All ASA housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from school.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 Semester programs include 3 day excursions, and summer programs include 1 day excursion.
 Destinations vary by term.
 Past terms have included trips to Naples, the Amalfi Coast, as well as the following: